yash-jivani/Learn-React-CS/README.md

-# Nested List with Nested Array
+# Reuse Component

-Make Nested Array
+Make a commponent

-Understand Nested Array

-Use the map function
+Make a list from the array

-Use function map function
+Use component inside map function